serverless/components/README.md

 ### Fast Deployments

-Most Serverless Componetns deploy 20x faster than traditional cloud provisioning tools.
+Most Serverless Components deploy 20x faster than traditional cloud provisioning tools.
 Our intention is to design Serverless Components' that deploy almost instantly, removing the need to emulate cloud services locally.

 ### Vendor-Agnostic